Home » How To Deal With Nurse Burnout

 Burnout can happen in any workplace environment and to employees in any industry, as no job is evergreen and without stress.
-But in nursing and healthcare, burnout can cause extreme consequences and harm both nurses and patients alike.
-Because nurses tend to work in such high-stress environments, they are often required to take care of themselves mentally and physically to avoid developing burnout.

 What Is Nurse Burnout?